Iman0har/Iman0har/README.md

 </p>
 <!-- ![Night-Coding](https://user-images.githubusercontent.com/88575764/142670455-c19ae283-4950-4548-a3dc-26d8a9804b97.gif) -->
 <h2 align="center">About me: 👨🏽‍💻</h2>
 <p align="center">I am a Full-stack web developer and I love coding💻.
 I’m always looking for an opportunity to learn something new and I’m currently learning🌱 React.
-Other than the tech I'm interested in Volleyball, listening to music, and writing stories .</p>
+Other than the coding I'm interested in Volleyball, listening to music, and writing stories .</p>
 <h2 align="center">Languages and tools: 🧰</h2>

 <div align="center">